jupyter-book/jupyter-book/docs/file-types/markdown.md

 ## Extended markdown with MyST Markdown

 In addition to CommonMark markdown, Jupyter Book also supports a more fully-featured version of markdown called **MyST Markdown**.
-This is a slight addition to CommonMark that includes syntactic pieces that are useful for publishing computational narratives.
+This is a superset of CommonMark that includes syntactic pieces that are useful for publishing computational narratives.
 For more information about MyST Markdown, see [](../content/myst.md).